SovereignCloudStack/standards/Standards/scs-0005-v1-project-governance.md

 ### Mechanisms

-Each eligble voter is asked to rank the canidates according to their priorities.
+Each eligible voter is asked to rank the candidates according to their priorities.
 The four favorite choices among all voters will be elected into the _SCS Project Board_.

 ## Roles in the _SCS Project Board_